-of the school.
-He had some of the school.
-He had some size of nose on him.
+known as SNR size of nose on him.
 There were female members of staff as well.
 They were all alright.

 was a good friend of my mum's.
 She was the head woman in my unit and she came from Greenock.
 She was brilliant.
 I got on well with most of the staff at Balrossie.